"What are the best, most important threat intelligence feeds that I should integrate into my security operations?"

 Seriously, every time I get this question a little part of me dies.
 My left eye begins to twitch.
 This wave of heat rises up from my belly, and I feel it in my cheeks.
 I desperately try to harness an inner Zen, but all I can muster is an awkward smile as I try to suppress the very compelling urges to bring great violence upon the person that is asking me this question about threat intelligence feeds.

-You might as well have asked me, "What is the best, most important wine that I should integrate with tonight's dinner?"
+You might as well have asked me, "What is the best, most important wine that I should integrate into tonight's dinner?"
 Do I look like some sort of Threat Intelligence Feed Sommelier?
 "Yes, these vintage IP Addresses came from a honeypot in Napa, very popular with the US automotive sector right now.
 Perhaps I could interest you in these hashes, they were curated last season by a Bay Area Decacorn.
 They gave me a SOC tour which boasts a most impressive pew-pew map; a must see."

 I know why you are asking me this question.
 I want to be sympathetic and helpful (and at the same time claw out my eyes) but if I have little insight into the winemaker's process, no idea what your food or drink preferences are, or any idea what you are eating for dinner, my recommendation is of no value.